-Track data while on the move:
+Track Data on the Move

-Another concern, that may arise due to data storage on the cloud, is that your data, being present on the internet may be more prone to hacking.
-However, that is simply not the verdict you can pass against the security strength of a cloud-based CRM since the data on the local drive of your computer is also “hackable”.
-So unless you remove the Internet from your life to guard your data (which is highly unlikely) you are prone to the hackers’ attacks no matter which medium you use.
+Another concern that may arise due to data storage on the cloud is that your data, being accessed through the internet, may be more prone to hacking.
+However, that is simply not the verdict you can pass against the security strength of a cloud-based CRM, since the data on the local drive of your computer is also “hack-able”.
+So unless you remove the Internet from your life to guard your data (which is highly unlikely), you are prone to hackers’ attacks no matter which medium you use.
 In fact, a good CRM vendor, whom you trust, would take better security measures to protect your data than you can take on your own.
 So it can now be argued that your data is safer on the cloud as compared to the storage you use locally.